pardot/api-docs/docs/kb/api-version-4/export.md

 ### Fields

 Select the prospect fields that you want to export.
-Following are the fields that are available for prospect: [/../object-field-references/#prospect](../../object-field-references/#prospect) The value for `fields` must be an array of strings of the available fields.
+[Following](../../object-field-references/#prospect) are the fields that are available for prospect.
+The value for `fields` must be an array of strings of the available fields.

 _**Note**_: The `grade` and `notes` fields are not available through this api.